Vandebron/nmbrs-hibob/README.md

   --year YEAR, -y YEAR  The year in which the run took place --company COMPANY, -c COMPANY
-                        Select specific company number
+                        Select specific company number --description DESCRIPTION, -d DESCRIPTION
+                        Will be appended to the PDFs instead of the run description --email, -e           Indicates whether to use company email as folder name.
+Otherwise employee Id will be used

 ```

 The resulting zip file will contain folders with the customer's email addresses.
 Within these folders the salary slips